minetest/minetest/README.md

 	* Download all the other stuff to DIR and extract them into there.
 	  ("extract here", not "extract to packagename/")
 	    * NOTE: zlib125dll.zip needs to be extracted into zlib125dll
-	    * NOTE: You need to extract sqlite3.h & sqlite3ext.h from sqlite3 source
+	    * NOTE: You need to extract sqlite3.h & sqlite3ext.h from the SQLite 3
-	      and sqlite3.dll & sqlite3.def from sqlite3 precompiled binaries
+	      source and sqlite3.dll & sqlite3.def from the SQLite 3 precompiled
-	      into "sqlite3" directory, and generate sqlite3.lib using command "LIB /DEF:sqlite3.def /OUT:sqlite3.lib"
+	      binaries into "sqlite3" directory, and generate sqlite3.lib using command "LIB /DEF:sqlite3.def /OUT:sqlite3.lib"
 	* All those packages contain a nice base directory in them, which should end up being the direct subdirectories of DIR.
 	* You will end up with a directory structure like this (+=dir, -=file):